Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!: Additional experimental results details

 The (local) dataset of client \# $k \in [K]$, denoted as $S_k$, is composed of $n$ samples that are drawn uniformly without replacement from $S$.
 In other words, the dataset $S$ is initially split into $K$ subsets.
 Each local dataset $S_k$ is then further split into $S_k^{(r)}, ~r \in [R]$ \ie the training samples used at each round $r$ by client $k$.

-\paragraph{Datasets} We consider a supervised learning setup, where the task is a binary image classification.
-More precisely, in our experiment, we train the SVM model to classify images of digits $1$ and $6$ from the standard MNIST \citep{lecun2010mnist}.
+\paragraph{Datasets} The learning task is binary image classification for the FSVM experiments.
+More precisely, we trained the SVM model to classify images of digits $1$ and $6$ from the standard MNIST \citep{lecun2010mnist}, which results in approximately 12000 training images and 2000 test images.
 Experiments were performed for different pairs of digits, giving similar results, and thus are not reported.
+For the additional experiments in Section~\ref{sec:experiments}, we considered the whole CIFAR-10 dataset (10-class classification)~\citep{krizhevsky2009learning} composed of 50000 training images and 10000 test images.